composewell/packcheck/README.md

 can be controlled via environment variables, command line.
 The flow goes roughly as follows:

-* Pick up the correct version of GHC/cabal/stack
+* Pick or install the requested version of GHC/cabal/stack
-* create source distribution and unpack it to test from it
+* create source distribution package, unpack and test from it
+* Check the differences in git repo and source distribution
+* perform distribution checks
+* build source
+* build benchmarks
+* build haddock docs
+* run tests
 * run `hlint`
-* build source, benchmarks and docs
-* run tests
 * generate coverage report
-* perform distribution checks

 ## Usage Examples